CSU-ACM-Student-Chapter/DUCK-E/.github/pull_request_template.md

 ## Check List
 <!--Add an x to check.-->
-- []  I have personally tested my code locally
+- [] Myself or someone else has tested my code locally
-- [] My python package versions are synced with the *requirements.txt* file.
+- [] Python package versions are synced with the *requirements.txt* file.
 Or close!
 <!--Run 'pip list' to check.
 Important!-->
 - [] I have updated the issues tab